Walburga Habsburg Douglas

-Countess Walburga Douglas (born 5 October 1958), née Walburga Habsburg-Lothringen, is a German-born Swedish lawyer and politician, who served as a member of the Riksdag of Sweden for the Moderate Party from 2006 to 2014.
+Countess Walburga Douglas (née von Habsburg-Lothringen; born 5 October 1958) is a German-born Swedish lawyer and politician, who served as a member of the Riksdag of Sweden for the Moderate Party from 2006 to 2014.
 She is the vice-president of the Paneuropean Union and a board member of the Institute for Information on the Crimes of Communism.

 Early life

-Born in 1958 in Berg am Starnberger See, Germany, she is the fifth daughter of Otto von Habsburg, last crown prince of Austria-Hungary, and of Princess Regina of Saxe-Meiningen.
+Born in 1958 in Berg am Starnberger See, Germany, she is the fifth daughter of Otto von Habsburg, the last crown prince of Austria-Hungary, and his wife Princess Regina of Saxe-Meiningen.
 She was baptized under the given names Walburga Maria Franziska Helene Elisabeth.

-At the time of her birth, her father was stateless, domiciled in Germany on a Spanish diplomatic passport.
+At the time of her birth, her father was stateless and domiciled in Germany on a Spanish diplomatic passport.
 Walburga was banished from the Republic of Austria from birth and well into adult life, along with her siblings, by the Habsburg Law that had been in effect since 1938, having been (re)imposed by the Nazis.
 The Austrian Republic was forced to repeal the banishment of Walburga and her family, which was found to violate their human rights, as a precondition for admission to the European Union.

 She is a granddaughter of the last Austrian emperor, Charles I, and a member of the House of Habsburg-Lorraine.
-Her ancestral titles (by now abolished) are Archduchess Walburga of Austria, Archduchess of Austria, Princess of Hungary and Bohemia, with the style of Her Imperial and Royal Highness (HI&RH).
+Her ancestral titles (abolished in Austria since 1919) are Archduchess Walburga of Austria, Archduchess of Austria, Princess of Hungary and Bohemia, with the style of Her Imperial and Royal Highness (HI&RH).
 Her family used the traditional titles as titles of pretense during their exile in Germany when she was a child.
-She does not currently use her ancestral titles actively in her daily life; however by law she holds the title Countess Douglas in the Kingdom of Sweden, her current country of residence and citizenship.
+She does not currently use her ancestral titles actively in her daily life; however, by law she holds the title of Countess Douglas in the Kingdom of Sweden, her current country of residence and citizenship.